Negroni: Recipe

 The earliest known attestation of a drink with the same ingredients and proportions (1:1:1) as the modern recipe is from the French cocktail book Alimbau & Milhorat (1929), where it is referred to as "Campari Mixte", and the recipe is given as:

 Dans un shaker, avec de la glace en morceaux, un tiers de Campari, un tiers de Gin, un tiers de Vermouth italien, bien mélanger et servir avec un zeste de citron.

 In a shaker, with pieces of ice, a third of Campari, a third of gin, a third of Italian vermouth, mix well and serve with a lemon zest.

-This differs from the modern IBA recipe in a few respects: it is shaken, not built; it is presumably served straight up (implied for cocktails), not down on the rocks; and it is garnished with a lemon twist, not an orange slice.
-All of these make it closer to a standard American-style cocktail than an Italian-style drink.
+This differs from the modern IBA recipe in a few respects: it is shaken, not built, and it is garnished with a lemon twist, not an orange slice.
+These variations make it closer to a standard American-style cocktail than an Italian-style drink.

 A similar recipe of 2:1:1 gin, vermouth, and Campari is attested from the Parisian book Thenon (1929) as the "Camparinete", where it is credited to Albert of the [Hôtel] Chatam (Chatham hotel), and specifies Cora brand vermouth and a lemon zest.
 The same book credits Albert of the Chatham bar with the Rose, though that is attested years earlier by another bartender at the same bar, so it is not clear if Albert originated this variant of the drink, or simply represented the bar in this collection.

 This drink is listed in numerous American, French, and Spanish cocktail books of the 1930s and 1940s, including Boothby (1934) (shaken, twist lemon peel over), Brucart (1943), and Trader Vic's Bartender's Guide (1947).
-Brucart (1943) credits the drink to Albert of Chatam, Paris (presumably from Thenon (1929)), and specifies that it be shaken, and served up (in a coupe).
+Brucart (1943) credits the drink to Albert of Chatam, Paris, and specifies that it be shaken, and served up (in a coupe).
 In Brucart (1949), this 1:1:2 cocktail is referred to as “Negroni-Cocktail”, and is given as: